docker/docs/docker-for-windows/install.md

 If the whale icon is hidden in the Notifications area, click the up arrow on the taskbar to show it.
 To learn more, see [Docker Settings](index.md#docker-settings-dialog).

+## Quick Start Guide

-When the initialization is complete, Docker Desktop launches the onboarding tutorial.
-The tutorial includes a simple exercise to build an example Docker image, run it as a container, push and save the image to Docker Hub.
+When the initialization is complete, Docker Desktop launches the **Quick Start Guide**.
+This tutorial includes a simple exercise to build an example Docker image, run it as a container, push and save the image to Docker Hub.

+To run the Quick Start Guide on demand, right-click the Docker icon in the Notifications area (or System tray) to open the Docker Desktop menu and then select **Quick Start Guide**.

 ![Docker Quick Start tutorial](images/docker-tutorial-win.png){:width="450px"}

 Congratulations!
 You are now successfully running Docker Desktop on Windows.

-If you would like to rerun the tutorial, go to the Docker Desktop menu and select **Learn**.

 ## Updates